 At the 2019 Reaxys PhD Prize Symposium in Amsterdam, Michael Geeson, Aaron Trowbridge and Yujia Qing received the prestigious award for their outstanding and innovative research.

 Dr Markus Suta, one of our 2017 finalists, talks about his work on luminescence thermometry as part of the EU-funded nanoTBtech project and his participation in a Reaxys “Spotlight on Innovation” webinar.

 Professor Liang-Qiu Lu, one of our 2011 finalists, talks about how he views his career and what he'd say to someone starting out in academia.

 Professor Qianghui Zhou, one of our 2011 finalists, gives some advice about starting an academic research group and discusses how Reaxys supports his research.

 After an intensive review process, the 45 finalists of the Reaxys PhD Prize 2019 have been selected.
 Discover more about these outstanding chemists in this press release.

 Dr. Alexander (Sandy) Kilpatrick, one of our 2015 finalists, was awarded a travel grant by the Reaxys Prize Club in spring 2019 to attend a five-day training course in Paris covering the theoretical and practical aspects of molecular electrochemistry.

-Dr. Anna Wagner, one of our 2014 finalists, discusses her work at Gilead Sciences and the experiences of women in academic and corporate STEM careers.
+Dr. Emma McInturff, one of our 2014 finalists, discusses her work with interdisciplinary teams at Pfizer and her experiences as a woman in the academic STEM environment.

 Dr. Joshua Barham, one of our 2017 winners, shares insights into his research, which started with an industrial PhD at GlaxoSmithKline and now focuses on continuous flow chemistry at AIST in Japan.